CCI-Tools/cate/doc/source/user_manual/um_sysreq.rst

 Python
 ======

+The following Python environment and dependency requirements are only important for you if you install the CCI Toolbox (Python) Core using the project's ``setup.py`` script.
+See section :doc:`um_install` for more information.

+The project will later provide a *self-contained installer program* or alternatively, *a self-unpacking ZIP file*; then Python environment and dependencies will be part of the CCI Toolbox distribution.

 -----------
 Environment
 -----------

 The ESA CCI Toolbox relies on latest Python language features and therefore requires Python 3.5+.
-It is recommended to run it within a Python `Anaconda 3.5 <https://www.continuum.io/>`_ or Python `Miniconda 3.5 <http://conda.pydata.org/miniconda.html>`_ distribution.
+It is recommended to run it within a Python `Anaconda 3.5 <https://www.continuum.io/>`_ or Python `Miniconda 3.5 <http://conda.pydata.org/miniconda.html>`_ environment.

+If you run it with the `standard CPython <https://www.python.org/downloads/>`_ installation, make sure you use a 64-bit version.

 ------------
 Dependencies
 ------------

-The following dependencies are only important for you if you install the CCI Toolbox (Python) Core using the provided ``setup.py`` script.
+The following dependencies are only important for you if you install the CCI Toolbox (Python) Core using the project's ``setup.py`` script.

-The project will later provide a self-contained installer or self-unpacking ZIP file; then the dependencies will already be part of the installation.

 API Dependencies
 ----------------